openstack-archive/tripleo-incubator/notes.md

      asking you for a disk image or installation media.
    - A nice trick is to make one then to clone it N-1 times, after powering it off.
+   - Specify the MAC address for each node.
+You need to feed this info to the prepare-devstack-for-baremetal.sh script.
+Default is 01:23:45:67:89:01
  - <here be dragons>

 devas notes